-Nine years ago, a stay-at-home mom ordered the Mindset Mastery Program (back when it was still called the FTMF).
+Years ago, a stay-at-home mom ordered the Mindset Mastery Program (back when it was still called the FTMF).
 Later that year we met at a conference, and we’ve been friends ever since, even though it’s been a few years since we’ve seen each other in person.

-And this is Brian after he applied some mindset mastery to finding a solution and achieving a pretty incredible health and fitness goal:
+And this is Brian after he applied some Mindset Mastery to finding a solution and achieving a pretty incredible health and fitness goal:

 As if this isn’t inspiring enough, he continues to conquer his challenges.

 What follows is a look inside the mind of someone who persists, even with the SAME insecurities that (at one time or another) plague us all:

 “Hi Leslie …As you may know, your husband and I share a love of cycling.
 Recently I have even taken up cross country mountain biking (MTB).
 Last night …I met up with some friends for a group MTB ride on a local trail.
 This trail is known for it’s very steep ascent and very technical downhill.
 At one point, the rider will come up on some big rocks (we call it simply The Rockface).